A compilation of all the topics in the C++ Basics Section, along with a brief explanation on their contents.

 C++ Functions: A function is a reusable block of code that runs only when called.
 Functions saves time, increase re-usability and makes your code simpler to read.

-If you feel like our “C++ Basics” section is lacking something, feel free to tell us, or you even contribute your own article.
+If you feel like our “C++ Basics” section is lacking something, feel free to tell us, or you can even contribute your own article.
 Any suggestions or contributions for CodersLegacy are more than welcome.